No matter what your size and shape, we can give you the look you've always wanted.

 Out-of-pocket expenses start at $7,900 including surgeon, anaesthetist, and hospital fees (where you are covered for private health insurance).
 A more personalised cost quote can be provided to you during your consultation, after your plastic surgeon has created your custom treatment plan.

 To determine your coverage for hospital costs and other fees, you will need to contact your insurance provider.

-To learn if you are a good candidate breast reduction surgery, please contact us to set up a consultation with one of our experience plastic surgeons.
+To learn if you are a good candidate for breast reduction surgery, please contact us to set up a consultation with one of our experienced plastic surgeons.